voorhoede/how-front-end-works/readme.md

 * Clone the repository.
 * Copy `.env.example` to `.env`.
 You can find the `DATO_API_TOKEN` in the [CMS settings > API Tokens](https://front-end-abc.admin.datocms.com/admin/access_tokens/11195/edit).
 The CMS can be accessed using the `shared@voorhoede.nl` account (details in LastPass).
 * Run app in development mode (`npm run dev`), see [scripts](#scripts).
+* Changes on master and content publishing from the CMS trigger a new build and deploy to the [live environment](https://front-end-abc.netlify.com/).

 ### Structure